microsoft/sca-fuzzer/README.md

 What is a microarchitectural vulnerability?
 In the context of Revizor, it is a violation of out expectations about the CPU behavior, expressed as contract violations (see [Contracts](https://arxiv.org/abs/2006.03841)).
-The most prominent examples would be [Spectre](https://spectreattack.com/) and [Meltdown](https://meltdownattack.com/).
+The most prominent examples would be [Spectre](https://spectreattack.com/), [Meltdown](https://meltdownattack.com/), and other speculative execution vulnerabilities.
-Alternatively, a "bug" could also be in a form of a microarchitectural backdoor or an unknown optimization, although we are yet to encounter one of those.
+Alternatively, a "bug" could also be in a form of a microarchitectural backdoor, although we are yet to encounter one of those.

 See our [Paper](https://dl.acm.org/doi/10.1145/3503222.3507729) for details (also in open access [here](https://arxiv.org/abs/2105.06872)).

 # Getting Started

-**Note:** If you find missing or confusing explanations, or a bug in Revizor, don't hesitate to open an issue.
+**Note:** If you find a missing or a confusing explanation, or a bug in Revizor, don't hesitate to open an issue.

 **Warning**: Revizor executes randomly generated code in kernel space.
 As you can imagine, things could go wrong.